JamesSGrammer/Symbaroum-Obsidian-Vault/Symbaroum/Rules & Mechanics/Mystical Powers/Prios’ burning glass.md

 **Tradition**: Theurgy
 **Material**: A holy symbol.
-The mystic can focus the light of its soul into a burn ing ray, which damages most beings and destroys the unholy.
+The mystic can focus the light of its soul into a burning ray, which damages most beings and destroys the unholy.

 ---
 - Novice **Active**.
 With a Resolute test the mystic steers the holy light towards a target, dealing 1D6 damage.
 The damage increases to 1D8 if the target is an abomination or undead.